RoyFlowers99/RoyFlowers99/README.md

 ## Get in Touch 💬📬

 Feel free to reach out if you have any questions or if you'd like to collaborate on a project.
-You can contact me via [Email](mailto:calebkeene@icloud.com) or connect with me on [X](https://x.com/royflowers99).
+You can contact me via [Email](mailto:calebkeene@icloud.com).

 Need my PGP public key?
 Find it [here](https://github.com/RoyFlowers99/RoyFlowers99/blob/main/RoyFlowers99-Public.asc).